JimDesu/basis-lang/spec.md

 The rule is structural, not stylistic.
 There is no "you may write twice if you also clear in between" alternative, and there is no in-place-update form for productive parameters.
 The body must produce exactly one write to each productive slot per successful path.
 Failure to write a productive parameter on some successful path is a static error; writing it more than once on the same path is also a static error.

 The compute-then-commit pattern (§3.4) is the natural shape that satisfies the rule.
 The body computes its inputs into local slots, then performs a single productive `<-` write near its end.
-The pattern composes with the atomic-compound-construction guarantee (§7.11): an aggregate literal `${...}` is a single expression that produces a complete value, and a productive write of an aggregate literal is a single write.
+The pattern composes with the atomic-compound-construction guarantee (§7.11): an aggregate literal `${...}` is a single construct that produces a complete value, and a productive write of an aggregate literal is a single write.

 The discipline composes with the failure-state-lattice analysis (§4.13).
 The body's CFG is walked with both the failure-state lattice and the initialization analysis (§6.14) jointly; the typechecker confirms that every path to a `clear`-state exit has performed exactly one write to each productive parameter.
 The §4.13 well-formedness rule for body conformance — that conformance quantifies over reachable exits only, with non-terminating bodies vacuously conformant — applies here: a body with no reachable successful exit (a `!`-marked body, or a divergent body) imposes no productive-write obligation, since the universal quantification over reachable successful exits has an empty domain.